Twin Forks Chapter NRHS

-Railroads of Long Island
+Railroads on Long Island Today

 The Long Island Rail Road

 Chartered on April 24, 1834, the Long Island Rail Roads' original purpose was to carry passengers from New York City to Boston, Ma. via ferryboats that were to leave from Greenport, NY.
 Before the trackwork was completed to Greenport, a new faster more direct route to Boston was found by way of the Connecticuit shoreline and the LIRR had to find a new plan to make money.
 The problem was solved when the railroad was able to tap directly into Manhatten by an agreement with the Pennsylvania Railroad who gave them access via east river tunnels into their Pennsylvania Station.
 The railroad became an instant hit with the public as people could now travel to rural Long Island from the city via rail.
 As time went on and Long Island became the suburbia that it is today the LIRR took on the proud distinction of becoming the largest commuter operation in the country, a distinction that they only recently relinquished to Metra!